Countries in the influence area of the Corridor: Denmark, Czech Republic,

 Iceland, Liechtenstein, Macedonia, Monaco, Moldova, Montenegro, Norway,

-Russia, Serbia, Switzerland, San Marino, Turkey, Ukraine, Turkey, Ukraine;
+Russia, Serbia, Switzerland, San Marino, Turkey, Ukraine, Turkey, Ukraine

-ASEAN, the EU, Andean Community, Armenia, Belarus, Azerbaijan, Georgia, Kyrgyzstan, Serbia, Moldova, Ukraine and New Zeeland;
+Trade Agreements of Russia: ASEAN, the EU, Andean Community, Armenia, Belarus, Azerbaijan, Georgia, Kyrgyzstan, Serbia, Moldova, Ukraine and New Zeeland

-Free Trade Agreement between Russia, Belarus and Kazakhstan;
+Free Trade Agreement between Russia, Belarus and Kazakhstan

-Customs Union Russia-Vietnam;
+Customs Union Russia-Vietnam

-Russia has a Trade Agreement with Cameroon.
+Russia has a Trade Agreement with Cameroon

 Belarus

-Russia-Belarus FTA;
+Russia-Belarus Agreement

-Belarus-Ukraine FTA;
+Belarus-Ukraine Agreement

-Free trade agreement between Russia, Belarus and Kazakhstan.
+Free trade agreement between Russia, Belarus and Kazakhstan

 Main European institutions related to the corridor

-Regional Cooperation Council (RCC);
+Regional Cooperation Council

-European Union Institutions;
+European Union Institutions

-European Economic and Social Committee;
+European Economic and Social Committee

-European Investment Bank;
+European Investment Bank

-European External Action Service.
+European External Action Service

-The main religions of the region of the Pan-European Corridor II (Russia-Belarus-Poland-Germany) are:
+The main Religions of the region of the Pan-European Corridor II (Russia-Belarus-Poland-Germany) are: